DataDog/integrations-core/snmp/README.md

 Simple Network Management Protocol (SNMP) is a standard for monitoring network-connected devices, such as routers, switches, servers, and firewalls.
 This check collects SNMP metrics from your network devices.

-SNMP uses sysOIDs (System Object Identifiers) to uniquely identify devices, and OIDs (Object Identifiers) to uniquely identify managed objects.
+SNMP uses sysObjectIDs (System Object Identifiers) to uniquely identify devices, and OIDs (Object Identifiers) to uniquely identify managed objects.
 OIDs follow a hierarchical tree pattern: under the root is ISO, which is numbered 1.
 The next level is ORG and numbered 3 and so on, with each level being separated by a `.`.

 A MIB (Management Information Base) acts as a translator between OIDs and human readable names, and organizes a subset of the hierarchy.
 Because of the way the tree is structured, most SNMP values start with the same set of objects: